 Acetabular Reconstructions in Patients with Severe Defects: Literature Review and Clinical Outcomes

-This webinar explores the results of a literature search aimed to evaluate clinical outcomes for patients with severe acetabular defects.
-It looks at differences between using modular systems with standard components and personalized solutions, like CTAC and Materialise aMace.
+This webinar explores the results of a literature search aimed at evaluating clinical outcomes for patients with severe acetabular defects.
+It looks at the differences between using modular systems with standard components and personalized solutions, like CTAC and Materialise aMace.

-That studies on standard implants report higher implant failure rates than personalized solutions when focusing on patients with severe defects.
+- About studies on standard implants that report higher implant failure rates than personalized solutions when focusing on patients with severe defects

-Patients with even the most severe defects and low pre-operative Harris Hip Scores can achieve good clinical outcomes with personalized solutions.
+- How patients with even the most severe defects and low preoperative Harris Hip Scores can achieve good clinical outcomes with personalized solutions